1emvr/HacktheBox/Retired/Bankrobber/00 - Bankrobber.md

 ```

 I don't know why this worked and Osanda's did not.
 I will have to continue reading about it.
-Also, this hash does not seem crackable.
+Also, this hash does not seem crackable, taking note that we have another user named `Cortin.`